Ogilvie Transportation Center: Bus and 'L' connections

+Clinton Street entrance to the Concourse Level.
+This entrance is one block away from the Clinton/Lake CTA "L" station.

 Bus connections can be made on Madison Street or Washington Boulevard via the Citigroup Center or through a lower level concourse accessible by the track platforms between Washington Boulevard and Randolph Street with entrances at Canal and Clinton Streets.
 Connections can also be made at the Union Station bus terminal via an entrance to Union Station's north concourse on Madison Street.

 Ogilvie offers two connections to the Chicago Transit Authority's "L" system.
 It is next door to Clinton station; Ogilvie's platforms directly abut Clinton.
 Ogilvie is three blocks west of Washington/Wells station.